Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 The `beluga::actions::normalize` is a range adaptor that allows users to normalize the weights of a range (or a range of particles) by dividing each weight by a specified normalization factor.
 If none is specified, the default normalization factor corresponds to the total sum of weights in the given range.

 :::{hint}
-Measurement update step doesn't affect the spatial distrition of the particle set $x'_t$.
+Measurement update step doesn't affect the spatial distribution of the particle set $x'_t$.
 :::

 ### 1.6.2 Resample